iceandfire/TicTacToe-Python3-cli/README.md

-# TicTacToe-Python3-cli
+## Tic-Tac-Toe - Python3

-TicTacToe written in Python 3.
+Tic-Tac-Toe written in Python 3 and played using CLI.